mbake2/GameDev2D/README.md

 # GameDev2D
 A simple C++ add on to Visual Studio that my college teacher made.
-To install, you must extract the contents of the zip into the following directory: C:\Program Files\Microsoft Visual Studio\year\version\
+To install, just extract the contents of the zip file.
+Don't extract to a directory that is connected to your DropBox.